samWson/smalltalk-and-erlang/article.md

 _...Smalltalk is not only NOT its syntax or the class library, it is not even about classes.
 I'm sorry that I long ago coined the term "objects" for this topic because it gets many people to focus on the lesser idea.
 The big idea is "messaging"..._[4]

 The idea was that the system is all about the messages that need to be sent.
-It's not about which objects you need or the class hierachies that define them.
+It's not about which objects you need or the class hierarchies that define them.
 So perhaps it should have been called **Message Oriented Programming**.

 ### Object Oriented is not just a Language Feature